Button Museum – Santarcangelo di Romagna

 Staggered access to ensure interpersonal distancing.

-SAFETY MASK and protective gloves are MANDATORY.
+SAFETY MASK and interpersonal distance are MANDATORY.

 Free offer admission with a guided tour